Trampers on the Herekino Forest Track pass through a magnificent stand of mature kauri

-In April 2003, Prime Minister Helen Clark and Conservation Minister Chris Carter opened the new link in a walking track that may one day stretch the length of New Zealand.
+The track was opened in April 2003, Prime Minister Helen Clark and Conservation Minister Chris Carter.
+It forms part of the the Te Araroa Trail.
 The trail connects places such as Herekino and Te Arai, which are rich in the history and the character of the people who have lived there for generations.

 - Trampers need to be fit and self sufficient.